-However—day in, day out—I drive a Hyundai as my daily drive, while my trusty V8 stays in the garage for a nice sunny Sunday drive.
+However, day in day out I drive a Hyundai as my daily drive while my trusty V8 stays in the garage for a nice sunny Sunday drive.

-I know we often think of the current wave of technology disruption as unique—something that’s just happening right now.
-But in terms of the pace of change and the speed at which things happen, I think it's faster than it's ever been before.
+I know we often think of the current wave of technology disruption as unique, and something that’s just happening right now.
+But in terms of the pace of change and the speed at which things happen, I think it is faster than it has ever been before.
 Technology disruption has always been there, and in the case of my trusty V8, we can learn a lot from Detroit and the demise of what was once a great American industry.

-For car buffs, the story is fairly well known.
-The American automotive scene dominated in the '50s and '60s and produced some amazing-looking vehicles.
-With the addition of more power and butch looks, they went on to create the muscle-car era, which lasted into the 70s.
-GM, Ford, and Chrysler had a good thing going, and to grow revenues, the attitude was “Let’s do more of the same, but bigger!”
+For those car buffs the story is fairly well known.
+The American automotive scene dominated in the 1950’s and 60’s, and produced some amazing looking vehicles.
+With the addition of more power and butch looks, they went on to create the muscle car era which lasted into the 70’s.
+GM, Ford and Chrysler had a good thing going, and to grow revenues the attitude was “let’s do more of the same, but bigger!”

 There is a lesson here for healthcare.
-Healthcare integration technology has been something of a laggard compared to other industry verticals.
-While other industries were forced to open their boundaries and think differently 20 years ago (mainly due to plucky young upstarts disrupting the value chain and disintermediating the incumbents), healthcare has been a little slower and more cautious.
-The privacy, security, and funding models have had a lot to do with this.
-However, like GM, Ford, and Chrysler, things are slowly starting to change.
+Healthcare integration technology has been somewhat of a laggard compared to other industry verticals.
+While other industries were forced to open their boundaries and think differently 20 years ago (mainly due to plucky young upstarts disrupting the value chain and disintermediating the incumbents) health has been a little slower and more cautious.
+The privacy, security and funding models have had a lot to do with this.
+However, like GM, Ford and Chrysler, things are slowly starting to change.

-Through a combination of targeted policies, escalating costs, and the desire to create patient-centric experiences, health is starting to change.
+Through a combination of targeted policies, escalating costs, and the desire to create patient centric experiences, health is starting to change.
 New standards such as FHIR will enable new integration technologies and interoperability, but there are no silver bullets.
-I believe the trick is to have proven technologies in your organization that continue to support known integration standards and work in a “pluggable” way with existing systems, such as legacy EMRs.
+I believe the trick is to have proven technologies in your organisation, that continue to support known integration standards and work in a “pluggable” way with existing systems such as legacy EMR’s.

-To support this, we need to slowly modernize the framework to enable modern integration patterns that support high throughput data ingestion.
-It's not one or the other—they need to coexist.
-On top of this, we should look to add technology layers that compliment this data aggregation with the ability to create and orchestrate services.
+On top of this we should look to add technology layers that compliment this data aggregation, with the ability to create and orchestrate services.
 I believe this model suits healthcare well and gently eases us into the future without throwing the baby out with the bath water.
-Toyota and Datsun didn’t reinvent the automobile; they used the existing technology, but had a different approach to execution.
+Toyota and Datsun didn’t reinvent the automobile – they used the existing technology, but took a different approach in its execution.

-When it comes to healthcare integration, you need to figure out how to enable your organization to adapt, change, and understand who your customers are and what they are looking for.
+When it comes to healthcare integration, you need to figure out how to enable your organisation to adapt, change and understand who your customers are, and what they are looking for.
 Once this is understood, look for the solutions that help you confidently step into this space without compromising the reputation that you have already established.
-Finding a reputable partner that you can trust to understand the landscape through a proven track record, and then help you extend functionality through new innovation, will help you succeed in this journey.
+Finding a reputable partner that you can trust to understand the landscape through a proven track record, and then help you extend functionality through new innovation will help you succeed in this journey.

 The V8 is not dead.
-It has its place, but it’s not a one-size-fits-all solution anymore.
+It has its place but it’s not a once size fits all solution anymore.